 If a parent requests in-home child care, Boards must ensure that Board contractor staff notify the parent that the in-home child care provider may have the listing fee waived only if the following conditions are met:

-The request for in-home care is approved by Board contractor staff using the Listed Family Home Fee Waiver Authorization (Form CC-2432)
+The request for in-home care is approved by Board contractor staff using the Listed Family Home Fee Waiver Authorization (Form CC-2432).

 The form is completed, signed, and attached to the listed home application sent to CCR by the relative.

-The (CC-2432) is available on the intranet.
-(The intranet is not available to the public.)

 F-102.e: Listed Family Homes with Suspended Permits

 Boards must be aware that the CCR Weekly Report includes Listed Homes whose permit has been suspended for failure to pay the permit fee to CCR or other permit deficiencies.